Aluminium Scaffold TowerAluminium Scaffold Tower

 What should happen after high winds or a storm?

 Stop using the scaffold until a competent person checks whether wind, impact, alteration, or weather exposure may have affected stability.
-HSE guidance also expects inspection after circumstances likely to jeopardise safety.
+Under the UK Work at Height Regulations 2005 (WAHR), scaffolding must be inspected before first use, at least every 7 days while in use, and after any adverse weather that could jeopardise safety.

 Data Sources & Regulatory References

-• Official source links: OSHA 29 CFR 1926.451 scaffold rule; SafeWork NSW high risk work licences; HSE scaffold and tower inspections; UK NASC SG4:22 Fall Protection.
+• Official source links: OSHA 29 CFR 1926.451 scaffold rule; OSHA FY2025 top cited standards; OSHA scaffold construction overview; BLS 2024 fatal occupational injuries; SafeWork NSW high risk work licences; HSE scaffold and tower inspections; HSE CIS47 inspection and reports; UK NASC SG4:22 Fall Protection; PASMA tower guidance; EN 1004 tower standard overview.

 • Manufacturer assembly manuals: The final source for component sequence, stabilizers, wind limits, platform spacing, locking pins, access, and inspection handover.
 Public evidence is insufficient when the product model is unknown.